Rhinoplasty or Nose Job

 Answer: You can schedule a complimentary facial consultation.
 After discussing your goals, I will examine your nose thoroughly.
 You will undergo computer imaging and analysis which will allow us to discuss the changes you desire in detail.
 It is very important to understand precisely what your surgeon is planning for you and the computer imager will allow you to visualize both yours and your surgeon’s thoughts.
-Schedule a Free Facial Consultation
+Schedule a Facial Consultation

 Question: Can I see some before and after nose jobs?

 Answer: Yes.
 I have included some of my photos on this website for your perusal along with patient testimonials.
 I have 20 years of digital images.
 I started using the video imaging technology during its early beginnings; therefore, I have many patient photos to share with you.
 Photos of patients are released by patient consent only.
 A patient’s right to privacy is strictly observed.
 Click here to see some before/after pictures.

 Answer: Yes.
 Below is a sample of how my patients feel or click here to read all the patient testimonials.

 Krista – Oct 7, 2011 – “I have had some really bad experiences with doctors over the years, but when I have the pleasure of being treated by an individual like Dr. Mushtaq it changes the entire experience.”

 Timothy B. – June 17, 2011 – “You have an impressive team and I strongly recommend your services to others who may be suffering from chronic sinusitis.”

 C. Jonhston – May 5, 2011 – “I honestly didn’t believe that such skilled physicians with great bed-side manners like this existed, but Dr Mushtaq proved me wrong.”
 READ MORE PATIENT TESTIMONIALS

 Question: How do you perform the nose surgery?